jbmagination/CanvasToDiscord/README.md

 # Canvas to Discord
 ## What?
-This project currently posts Canvas announcements to Discord.
-My eventual goal with this project is for it to be able to support as many of Canvas's features as possible without being cluttered.
+This project takes new announcements from a [Canvas LMS](https://github.com/instructure/canvas-lms) course and posts it to a Discord channel of your choice.
+I plan to implement more features from Canvas as time goes on.

 ## Why?
 A school club I'm in has an unofficial Discord, and they frequently have to post new Canvas announcements-- which sparked the idea.
 They thought it'd be helpful, so I made the first proof of concept in an hour, and polished said concept in five hours.